 *If "Please input the six digit code in one-byte characters." appears after input the displayed authentication code, the time on your device may be incorrect.
 Try restarting your device or synchronizing the time.

 With the PC version , you can save the information used in the environment, and you can skip the two-factor authentication from the second time.

 * With the smartphone app, this is automatically skipped.

 For system administrators: Force disable of two-factor authentication.

+If two-factor authentication is made to be required, the button will say "Reset" instead of "Undo".
 If a user, after installing the authentication app, loses his or her smartphone, or for some other reason the user is not able to input the authentication code, the Sansan system administrator can forcibly disable two-factor authentication for the user.

 Force disabling of two-factor authentication can be done from first going to "Security settings" and then to "Two-factor authentication" from the administrator settings.